The Beautiful Anklet

 Although ankle chains can and are worn all the year round, it is undeniable that during the summer months the popularity of anklets really gets in to full swing.

-With a certain bohemian quality, anklets can look both casual in a relaxed beach-party-look kind of way but shouldn’t be underestimated as they can be dressed up for a much more formal occasion with a simple, but elegant, design.
+With a certain bohemian quality, anklets can look both casual in a relaxed beach-party-look kind of way but shouldn’t be underestimated as they can be dressed up for a much more formal occasion with a simple, but beautifully elegant, design.

 Ankles have always been considered a very alluring part of the female body.
 In Victorian times, it was very tantalising for a lady to show her ankle and they would, very occasionally, be glimpsed under the hem of her long dress or skirt.